tozd/docker-dinit/README.md

 It sets Docker image entrypoint so dinit is run automatically.

+By default it expects that all programs/services it manages output to their stdout logging in JSON while stderr can be unstructured. dinit then multiplexes output from all programs/services to container's stdout and stderr. dinit outputs own errors to container's stderr, too.
+In Docker, by default, container's stdout and stderr are retrievable using `docker logs`.

 In short, to create a service create `/etc/service/<name>/run` script which at the end `exec`s into the service executable you want to run (and supervise to keep running).